2007 Ky-bred Brown Gelding, 15.3 hds.

 jacket in the saddle.

-With clean legs and ideal feet, Quinton has been a low-maintenance, sound horse.
-He knows how to take care of himself out in the field and stays in good flesh
+With clean legs and ideal feet, Quinton has been a no-maintenance, sound horse.
+He knows how to take care of himself out in the field and stays in good flesh without

-lameness issues.
+issues.
 He's great to shoe (shod during show season) and lives barefoot when not in showing mode.
-When going to two-day shows, he does fine stabled in new environments and hauls without
+When going to two-day shows, he does fine stabled in new environments and hauls without kicking apart

 Having good movement and scope over fences, the only thing keeping him from going beyond the low-hunter or green jumper level has been his rider's aspirations and